-- 1. Annual identification of business activities (including significant business activities) via a review of expenditure against the relevant thresholds.
+- Annual identification of business activities (including significant business activities) where the local government is in competition with the private sector reviewed against the relevant thresholds.
 Refer to the flowchart in section 3 below for the process for business activity identification. - Undertake Public Benefit Assessments for newly identified (financially) significant business activities and apply appropriate competitive neutrality and structural reforms.
 Financially significant business activities do not include road construction and maintenance and library services, but may include water and sewerage services, cleansing services, off-street parking, and cultural, sporting and recreational facilities. - 3.
 Councils are now responsible for formulating and carrying out their own benefit assessment process under section 46 of the Local Government Act 2009.
 The process was formerly prescribed by regulation to the extent of requiring it to comply with the 'Local Government Competitive Neutrality Public Benefit Assessment Guidelines 1997', made by the Department. - 4.
 Continue to apply competitive neutrality and structural reforms to (financially) significant business activities. - 5.
 The mandatory application of the Code of Competitive Conduct to roads business activities and building certification business activities, irrespective of the level of expenditure of the activities. - 6.
 The voluntary recognition of business activities deemed to be in competition with, or potentially in competition with, the private sector, and the resulting application of a code of competitive conduct to those identified activities.
-Such activities may be identified if they feature more than \$350,000 in annual expenditure (including operating costs, administration/overhead costs, cost of resources and depreciation charges).
+Such activities may be identified if they are in competition with the private sector and feature more than \$350,000 in annual expenditure (including operating costs, administration/overhead costs, cost of resources and depreciation charges).
 Competitive activities do not include library services. - 7.
 The application of competitive neutrality principles (including full cost pricing) to significant business activities and other activities.
 Full cost pricing in simple terms means that, on average, prices should fully recover all the relevant costs of supplying a product or service and total revenue received by the business should equal the sum of: - a.
 Efficient operating expenses; - b.
 A return of capital (i.e. depreciation expense); and - c.
 A return on capital (i.e. cost of debt plus return on equity invested in the business).